cytan299/flip_mask_lamp/README.md

 * **howto** Assembly instructions for the flip mask and lamp.
 * **ponoko** The files that are used for laser cutting the acrylic parts of the design.
-These files are can be sent directly to [Ponoko](http://www.ponoko.com) for laser cutting.
+These files can be sent directly to [Ponoko](http://www.ponoko.com) for laser cutting.
 * **bom** Bill of materials for 1 pair of flip mask and lamp.
 * **eagle** Eagle schematic and board files.